Risk Management Salary Guide

-The role of a Risk Manager is to communicate risk policies and processes, provide hands-on development of risk models involving market, credit and operational risk, assure controls are operating effectively and provide research and analytical support.
-Risk Managers have excellent quantitative and analytical skills and have the ability to apply those skills across a variety of business processes.
+The role of a Risk Manager is to communicate risk policies and processes for an organisation.
+They provide hands-on development of risk models involving market, credit and operational risk, assure controls are operating effectively, and provide research and analytical support.
+Risk Managers must have excellent quantitative and analytical skills, along with the ability to apply those skills across a variety of business processes.

-- Designing and implementing an overall risk management process for the organisation , which will include an analysis of the financial impact on the company when risks occur
+- Designing and implementing an overall risk management process for the organisation, which includes an analysis of the financial impact on the company when risks occur

 - Establishing the level of risk the company are willing to take

 - Risk reporting tailored to the relevant audience.
 (Educating the board of directors about the most significant risks to the business; ensuring business heads understand the risks that might affect their departments; ensuring individuals understand their own accountability for individual risks)

 - Explaining the external risk posed by corporate governance to stakeholders

 - Creating business continuity plans to limit risks

 - Implementing health and safety measures, and purchasing insurance